jakartaee/jakarta.ee/content/case-studies/skillwell/index.md

     alt="Structurizr system landscape diagram.
 Skillwell Simulate sits at the centre, connected to three user roles (Learner, ETU Customer, ETU User) and to external systems: Degreed via API, an LMS via SCORM/AICC, and Azure via SAML.
 It exchanges data with a Pull API, Cloud Storage, a Data Analytics System, an Email System, Amazon Bedrock, and Synthesia."
   />
   <figcaption>
-    System Architecture including software systems, the users that interact with them and its surrounding environment
+    System Landscape — ETU System Architecture including software systems, the users that interact with them and its surrounding environment
     <a href="./images/system-landscape-full.webp" target="_blank" rel="noopener">View full size</a>
   </figcaption>
 </figure>